 The Foundation records the value of donated assets, services, and facilities when there is an objective basis available to measure their value.
 Donated facilities are reflected as support in the accompanying statements at their estimated values at date of donation and fair market value of facilities for the year.
-Donated assets, if received for the benefit of the Foundation, are capitalized at the stated donated value and depreciated in accordance with Foundation policies, unless they are passed through to the District.
-During the years ended June 30, 2014 and 2013, all donated assets have been passed through to the District.
+Donated assets, if received for the benefit of the Foundation, are capitalized at the stated donated value and depreciated in accordance with Foundation policies.
+When they are passed through to the District, they are recorded as revenue from in-kind donations and expensed as in-kind distributions.
+During the years ended June 30, 2015 and 2014, all donated assets have been passed through to the District.
 Donated services are reflected in the accompanying statements when the criteria for recognition have been met and are recorded at fair value.